 Jimmy Woodard (Chief Business Officer) Routine Solution

 Don't ask yes or no questions to close the sale.
 Ask an "A and B" question.
-So instead of asking, "Does this sound good to you?" ask, "Would you like us to deliver this in two weeks or a month?"
-When selling a product, don't just ask if they want one item.
-Ask if they want three or five.
+So instead of asking, "Does this sound good to you," ask, "Would you like us to deliver this in two weeks or a month?"
+When selling a product, don't just ask if the client wants one item.
+Ask if she wants three or five.←Tweet This

 14. Don't Shy Away from the Hard Close